JetBrains/kotlin-web-site/docs/reference/generics.md

 }
 ```

-What has happened here is called **type projection**: we said that from is not simply an array, but a restricted (**projected**) one: we can only call those methods that return the type parameter
+What has happened here is called **type projection**: we said that `from` is not simply an array, but a restricted (**projected**) one: we can only call those methods that return the type parameter
 `T`, in this case it means that we can only call `get()`.
 This is our approach to **use-site variance**, and corresponds to Java's `Array<? extends Object>`,
-but in a little simpler way.
+but in a slightly simpler way.

 You can project a type with **in** as well: